KynixInHK/KynixInHK/README.md

 <h1 style="color: orange">This is Kynix Chan.</h1>

-<h2 style="color: yellow">From Taiwan 🇹🇼, also lived in Hong Kong 🇭🇰.
-Now a student in Baotuquan Campus, Shandong University in Jinan, China 🇨🇳.</h2>
+<h2 style="color: yellow">From Taiwan, also lived in Hong Kong.
+Now a student in Baotuquan Campus, Shandong University in Jinan, China.</h2>

 <h3 style="color: green">If you are a Chinese speaker, my Chinese name, 陳諾 or 陈诺 in simplified Chinese may be more fitable for you to call me.
 I'm glad to hear that!</h3>